 (*) (Abiogenic Petroleum Origin theory to the contrary. http://en.wikipedia.org/wiki/Abiogenic_petroleum_origin)

 At this time, petroleum, coal and natural gas provide over 85 percent of the power that makes the human race tick.
 (Wikipedia)

 |The energy that went into the making of fossil fuels took hundreds of millions of years to accumulate, and we’re burning it at a rate of millions of times faster.

-No need to employ esoteric calculus to know that fossil-fuel-derived energy has limits.
-Be it a hundred years or more: in the not far future we’ll have it exhausted.
+No need to employ esoteric calculus to comprehend that fossil-fuel-derived energy has limits.
+Be it a hundred years or two hundred years, or a bit more: in the not too far future, the human race will have it exhausted.